Benny-752/library-management-application/README.md

-# library Management
+# library Management Application

-It is a library management application
-IT is done using Python and mysql
+It is developed using Python and mysql